Securing a horse onto a Rescue Glide

 This step is critical.
 Tightening one strap will relieve some tension on the other strap.
 Make sure both straps are snug and that they remain snug.

-In some actual rescues it has been advantageous to hobble the horse first with a rescuer on the dorsal side of the horse to assist in rolling the horse onto the Rescue Glide and/or for managing the legs until the Rescue Glide straps are secure.
+In the field it is often advantageous to hobble the horse first with a rescuer on the dorsal side of the horse to assist in rolling the horse onto the Rescue Glide and/or for managing the legs until the Rescue Glide straps are secure.
+The characteristics of the incident should dictate in which order packaging tasks should be undertaken and which hobbling method would be more appropriate.

 7. Tighten the hobbles.

-We generally use a small ratchet strap or pulley system to secure the hobbles as it gives us the best control over how tight the horse's legs are drawn in.
-As with the body straps, some padding should be placed between the pulley rope and the horse.
-In a pinch a long piece of doubled webbing drawn from the hobbles, through a side hole of the Rescue Glide and then back through the hobble ring will provide enough mechanical advantage to properly secure the legs.
+You can use a small ratchet strap or pulley system to secure the hobbles or a length of webbing.
+Choose the most practical option to control over how tight the horse's legs are drawn in.
+If a pulley is used, some padding should be placed between the pulley rope and the horse.
+If using webbing, utilize a long piece of doubled webbing drawn from the hobbles, through a side hole of the Rescue Glide and then back through the hobble ring to provide sufficient mechanical advantage to properly secure the legs.

 8. Secure the tail and life vest.

-9. Prepare to drag the horse on the Rescue Glide.
+9. Prepare to move the horse on the Rescue Glide.

 Attach haul lines to the tug ring at the forward end of the Rescue Glide and drag the horse to the rescue trailer.